 Only The Brave

-Only The Brave was financed by Black Label Media for $38 million and Lionsgate was set as domestic distributor and handled international sales to distributors.
+The budget for Only The Brave was $38 million and it was financed by Black Label Media.
+Lionsgate was set as domestic distributor and handled international sales to distributors.
 Sales were strong, which would limit Black Label’s exposure to the film’s price tag.
 Despite a successful collaboration on Sicario and La La Land, Black Label and Lionsgate disagreed over the marketing approach and release dates for Only The Brave and Sicario‘s sequel Soldado.
 Only The Brave was first dated for September 22 and after very strong test screening scores, Black label wanted a different approach to sell the picture.
 On April 24, 2017 it was announced that Lionsgate would no longer handle domestic distribution for the two movies, but retain international rights and Sony would take over US responsibilities.

 Only The Brave was dated for October 20 and was predictably tracking for a disastrous $6 to $7 million opening.
 The movie opened against a slew of low-rent fare — Tyler Perry’s Boo 2!
 A Madea Halloween, the long delayed Geostorm, The Snowman and the barely wide release of Same Kind of Different as Me.
 Only The Brave was dead on arrival with just $6,002,665.
 The movie declined 41.7% to $3,502,095 in its second frame and fell 45.2% to $1,920,075 in its third session.
 The domestic run closed with a terrible $18,343,983.
 Sony would see returned about $10 million after theaters take their percentage of the gross, which would not even cover 1/3 of the P&A expenses.

-The international trailer was the US trailer, which had minimal appeal stateside and will likely serve as audience repellant overseas.
-The current offshore cume stands at just $4.7 million.
-The last major markets left to open are Spain in March and Germany in May.
-More as the numbers come in…
+The international trailer was the US trailer, which had minimal appeal stateside and likely served as audience repellant overseas.
+The offshore cume stalled at just $7.4 million.